-You can add the alternate system disk as a boot option in the EFI Boot Manager menu by using the OpenVMS Boot Manager utility (SYS\$MANAGER:BOOT\OPTIONS.COM), as described in "Setting Boot Options for Your System Disk".
+You can add the alternate system disk as a boot option in the UEFI Boot Manager menu by using the OpenVMS Boot Manager utility (SYS\$MANAGER:BOOT\OPTIONS.COM), as described in Section 9.4.1, "Setting Boot Options for Your System Disk".
 When prompted, set the flags as e,0.
-Alternatively, boot the alternate system disk manually by entering the following command at the EFI Shell prompt, where fsn: (such as fs1:) is the device associated with the system disk:
+Alternatively, boot the alternate system disk manually by entering the following command at the UEFI Shell prompt, where fsn: (such as fs1:) is the device associated with the system disk:

 '''

-Shell> fsn:\efi\vms\vms_loader.efi -flags e,0
+Shell> fsn:\efi\vms\vms_loader.efi -fl e,0

 '''